ProjectMoon/matrix-dicebot/README.md

 ### Docker Image

-The easiest way to run the dice bot is to use the official Docker image.
+The easiest way to run the dice bot is to use the [official Docker image][docker-image].
 It is distributed on GitHub Container Registry by a CI pipeline.

 The `latest` tag always points to the most recent successfully built master commit and is considered unstable, while individual tags are